hackclub/winter/Shawn Malluwa.md

 or wood pieces for shawnn's model houses or dioramas.
 We may end up using wooden components milled on the MPCNC machine in our PLTW engineering class, for our final products in Engineering Design Development.

+The CNC will live in shawns garage, and as we all live near each other, any of us can use it for future projects.

 ---
 ## Project B) the Macropads